My Shortlist

 Our understanding of the brain is leading to remarkable insights into how memories are formed and how we access those memories.
 These insights are leading to new approaches to helping kids to study and learn.
 We'll expect to see new insights into helping your kids with their study plans.
 For example, it turns out that repetition is important but that the brain responds to a "spacing effect."
 The spacing effect is the finding that when you space learning episodes farther apart in time, you'll remember more information later on than if you mass the learning into one study episode, according to Nicholas Cepeda, associate professor of psychology at York University.
 Understanding how the brain is "wired" and how memories work will give us new hints on how to help our kids study and remember.

 One of the most pronounced findings of neuroscience is the impact of learning music on cognitive function.
 The idea became popular when it was called the "Mozart Effect"—but it turns out that listening to music isn't enough.
-Neuroscience has shown that learning to play an instrument or learning about notes, rhythm and song can have a dramatic impact on how the brain develops.
-But the breakthrough is in understanding why this happens: that the brain has a capacity to create new connections through things like music, and the impact of those connections is increased IQ, memory and attention.
+Neuroscience has shown that learning to play an instrument or learning about notes, rhythm, and song can have a dramatic impact on how the brain develops.
+But the breakthrough is in understanding why this happens: that the brain can create new connections through things like music, and the impact of those connections is increased IQ, memory, and attention.
 So expect to hear a lot of support for music programs in schools over the coming years!

 4. The Bilingual Advantage